Moths of North Carolina

 Field Guide Descriptions: Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Brown (1986)Technical Description, Immature Stages: MacKay (1959)

 Adult Markings: Epinotia vertumnana is highly variable in coloration and patterning (Brown, 1986).
 The forewings can vary from being uniformly dark brown to nearly uniformly light sandy colored.
 Other forms have been found with discontinuous, dark-brown, basal, median, and apical longitudinal streaks, or with a continuous longitudinal streak on a lighter background.
 Some of these forms were previously classified as different species, which has added to the taxonomic confusion.
-One common form in North Carolina has a mostly dark brown forewing except for a lighter, broadly-wavy line along the inner margin.
+One common form in North Carolina has a mostly dark brown forewing except for a lighter, broadly-wavy line along the inner margin that is mottled with darker dusting.
 When resting individuals are viewed from above, a light hour-glass figure is present on the apical two-thirds of the inner margin, along with concolorous scaling on the head, thorax and tornal region.
 Genitalic differences are usually sufficient to sort certain color forms of this species from closely-related species such as E. xandana, and in some instances may be required.

 Forewing Length: 5.5-7.0 mm (Brown, 1986)